isayahc/Semi-Automated-Youtube-Channel/README.md

 ## Current Features

-- utilizes Reddit's API to descover bosies of text
+- utilizes Reddit's API to descover bodies of text
 - uses a text-to-speech api to play over a video
 - assuming the inputted video is longer than the speech, it will take a random snippet from the video that has the same length of the text-to-speech .wav file